Toma96/pseudo-labeling-semseg/README.md

         val_labels/
 ```

-In order to create masks with 11 semantic classes, you can run data/mask_maker.py (you'll need to do this for every subset), just be careful about the path where new images are stored.
-Those masks should be located in test_labels, train_labels and val_labels prior to training and evaluating the model.
+In order to create masks with 11 semantic classes, you can run `data/mask_maker.py` (you'll need to do this for every subset), just be careful about the path where new images are stored.
+Those masks should be located in `test_labels`, `train_labels` and `val_labels` prior to training and evaluating the model.

 ### Training and evaluation

-Before running semisup_cam.py or semisup_cif.py, you'll need to create the following folder structure, so that the model can save and load its best checkpoints while learning:
+Before running `semisup_cam.py` or `semisup_cif.py`, you'll need to create the following folder structure, so that the model can save and load its best checkpoints while learning:
 ```
 saved_models/
     pseudo_cam/